tanisperez/tanis.codes/content/posts/why-you-should-be-using-makefiles.md

 	rm -Rf public/
 ```

-Instead of typing `hugo --config config-local.toml server -D` every time I want to run this blog in my computer, I just type `make run`.
+Rather than typing `hugo --config config-local.toml server -D` each time I wish to run this blog on my computer, I simply enter `make run`.

-For React projects it is common to use `npm` as dependency managment and building tool.
-I usually have a `Makefile` like this:
+In JavaScript projects, it is common to use `npm` as a dependency management and build tool.
+I typically maintain a `Makefile` structured as follows:

 ```bash
 test: